zhuangh/Tribbler_Distributed_Systems/README.md

 --------------------------------------------------
 --------------------------------------------------

-The basic idea is the distributed and not to store all the tweets in one giant list.
+The basic idea is the distributed the tweet via pages via index which uses SHA1 (not to store all the tweets in one giant list).

 I design pages for each user, each time the latest page will be loaded and feedback to the user.
 Or gather a group of pages from all user's friends and compare the timestamp, then return to the client.

 ( Attention: Key Value does not enforce the order, so we should sort the tweets from current page after downloading. )